The way lenders calculate your living expenses is changing

 Why does this matter?

-The reason the move to LIXI matters is because it may affect how much you can borrow.
+This shift toward more detailed categorisation of expenses matters because it may affect how much you can borrow.

 At least six months before you apply for a loan, it's important you start keeping a detailed record of all your expenses.
 That way, lenders can calculate your borrowing power accurately.
 If you don't have a proper grasp of your expenses, you might overstate expenses that fall outside the HEM (such as personal insurance), which would reduce your borrowing power.